TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 N - Channel MOSFET:

 The N - Channel MOSFET can supply a max of 30 A of drain current.
-The MOSFET will be used as a relay for the team spirit subsystem due to its fast switching times and potential drain current.
+The switching time of the MOSFET is 128 ns.

 Drain:

 The drain terminal of the MOSFET is connected to the positive terminal of the LED's.
+The drain terminal's maximum output characteristics from the D terminal are 30A, at 60V.

 Source: